Chapter 2 DaSEH Infrastructure

 2.2.3 Survey

-There is also a survey available on our website that allows us to do research on DaSEH resource use.
+There will also be a survey available on our website that allows us to do research on DaSEH resource use.

 The survey should take no more than 10 minutes to complete.
 Your feedback helps us learn more about how to improve our resources.
 Part of this includes getting a better understanding of who is using our resources and how so that we can better design our materials.
 We would greatly appreciate you filling it out if you have the time!